Step 2: Reality Checks

 Me: You made soup?

-- Double check yourself when you read anything, because in dreams, text often changes at second glance.
+- Double check yourself when you read anything, as in dreams, text often changes at second glance.

 -You might turn on a light, or make sure the structure of the room is still the same.

--You may choose to lightly pinch yourself on the hand to check feeling.
+-You may choose to pinch yourself on the hand to check if you can feel it.

 For my first reality checks, I would look for anything out of the ordinary, and then bite myself on the finger to see if I could feel it.
 In my first lucid dream, I was so use to doing the checks that I bit myself, felt nothing, and realized that I must be in a dream.